An AI service that analyses content in images and video

 World-class computer vision at competitive prices

-Only pay for what you use, with no upfront costs.
+Pay only for what you use with no upfront costs.
 With Computer Vision, you pay as you go based on number of transactions.

 Get started with Computer Vision in 3 steps